Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Abstract

 \section{Abstract}

-Understanding the properties of time-indexed multivariate data has been a predominant topic mainly to address open issues in multivariate time series analysis, such as finding appropriate measures to analyze temporal dependence and cross-dimension dependencies, as well as visualizing multidimensional data.
-Usually, the methodologies used to analyze multivariate time series are based on adapting approaches for univariate settings or on assumptions and parameters for specific problems.
-A different strategy uses complex network to obtain an additional and reduced representation of temporal and causal properties of the time series data.
-Recent strategies involve mapping multivariate time series into high-level network structures, specifically into multiplex networks representing interconnections between contemporary timestamps of different time series components.
+Multivariate time series analysis is a vital but challenging task, with multidisciplinary applicability, tackling the characterization of multiple interconnected variables over time and their dependencies.
+Traditional methodologies often adapt univariate approaches or rely on assumptions specific to certain domains or problems, presenting limitations.
+A recent promising alternative is to map multivariate time series into high-level network structures such as multiplex networks, with past work relying on connecting successive time series components with interconnections between contemporary timestamps.

-In this work, we propose a new mapping method that takes advantage of the entire structure of multilayer networks.
-We introduce the \textit{multilayer horizontal visibility graph} that is based on the new concept of \textit{cross-horizontal visibility} between lagged timestamps of different components, which allows describing the cross-dimension dependencies via inter-layer edges.
-We use a set of existing topological measures of multilayer networks as well as a novel measure to evaluate and validate our approach, which is parameter-free, does not require data pre-processing and is applicable to any kind of multivariate time series data.
+In this work, we first define a novel cross-horizontal visibility mapping between lagged timestamps of different time series and then introduce the concept of multilayer horizontal visibility graphs.
+This allows describing cross-dimension dependencies via inter-layer edges, leveraging the entire structure of multilayer networks.
+To this end, a novel parameter-free topological measure is proposed and common measures are extended for the multilayer setting.
+Our approach is general and applicable to any kind of multivariate time series data.

-We provide an extensive experimental evaluation, where we explore the proposed topological measures, showing that the inter-layer edges based on cross-horizontal visibility preserve more information about the time series data after the mappings, information that would inevitably be lost using mapping methods that result in single-layer and multiplex structures.
-We also verify that the information mapped by the inter-layer edges is not enough on its own, but that it complements the data information captured by the commonly used intra-layer edges.
-Furthermore, we complement our analysis by performing a multivariate time series clustering task based on the proposed measure set of the proposed mapping method, demonstrating its validity.
+We provide an extensive experimental evaluation with both synthetic and real-world datasets.
+We first explore the proposed methodology and the data properties highlighted by each measure, showing that inter-layer edges based on cross-horizontal visibility preserve more information than previous mappings, while also complementing the information captured by commonly used intra-layer edges.
+We then illustrate the applicability and validity of our approach in multivariate time series mining tasks, showcasing its potential for enhanced data analysis and insights.